 After the main audio lesson, you’ll then work through a series of exercises and drills that are meant to reinforce what you just learned through the audio lesson.

 These reinforcement exercises include flashcards, pronunciation practice drills, typing phrases, audio recall exercises, and quizzes, as well as an opportunity to participate in a mock conversation and step into the shoes of one of the native speakers.

 And that’s basically it for the interactive audio lessons.
 Each of the lessons takes around an hour or so to complete from start to finish, and is very comprehensive.

 The other form of lesson is the “language & culture lessons.”
 These lessons are much shorter and more streamlined than the interactive audio lessons.
 They narrowly focus on a few key grammar principles, as well as a select culture lesson.

 You’ll usually read through a few short digital explanations of the grammar rules being covered, practice with a few examples in between each, and finish with a short story on a cultural point.
 All in all, these language & culture lessons take about 20 to 30 minutes or so to complete, if that.
 They’re generally shorter and less intense than the audio lessons.

 And that’s the Rocket German program in a nutshell.
 Beyond those two types of lessons, there’s really not too much to the program apart from the occasional expert tip and a few “survival kits.”

 Before we jump straight into my thoughts on this course, I briefly want to touch on pricing and purchase options, as Rocket is a bit different from other programs out there.
-Rather than using a typical monthly subscription model like Babbel, Busuu and other language companies, Rocket actually uses a one-time purchase model.
+Rather than using a typical month-to-month subscription model like Babbel, Busuu and other language companies, Rocket actually uses a lifetime purchase model.